 But while the start of the decade will go down in history as one of the worst years for these businesses, it will be remembered as a pinnacle year for the future of others.

 Digital communication companies such as Slack saw 5-year growth-targets achieved in a matter of weeks, with development across the rest of the tech sector mirroring these achievements.
 The pharmaceutical industry saw record growth as well.
 Companies across the board outperformed in revenue and those who were quick to target emerging needs saw an influx of investment funding.

-Stimulus programs led by governments and central banks have pushed mass amounts of liquidity into the market and stocks have bounced back more quickly than even the optimists predicted.
+Stimulus programs led by governments and central banks have pushed mass amounts of liquidity into the market and stocks have bounced back quicker than even the optimists predicted.
 So while 2020 poses an altered and thereby more complicated financial landscape, it is by no means a dire one.

 Evaluating the Changes

 How to best navigate this new landscape was the core focus of the British-Slovenian Chamber of Commerce roundtable earlier this month.
 Moderated by Opportunity Network’s Country Director in CEE, Luka Repansek, the forum discussed the reaching ramifications of the pandemic within the investment space as well as their expectations for recovery and opportunity over the next several years.